lokeshkeelisetti/Ibhubs_ml_projects/README.md

 # Ibhubs_ml_projects
-These are some projects done by me in the process of learning fundamentals of machine learning
+These are some models trained by me in the process of learning fundamentals of machine learning